wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/ServerOnMac.rst

 Next steps
 ----------

-Once you have installed the manager, see more details to connect to the agent :ref:`Intalling Wazuh Agent <wazuh_agent_macos>`.
+Once you have installed the manager, see more details to connect to the agent :ref:`Installing Wazuh Agent <wazuh_agent_macos>`.